iCashe/PursApiDocs/README.md

 Implement the logic to get the checkout url in a function. (`createPaymentRequest`)

-- As mentioned above, your frontend should make a request to your backend which in turn requests the Purs backend for the checkout url.
+- As mentioned [**here**](#-purs-checkout-widget-url), your frontend should make a request to your backend which in turn requests the Purs backend for the checkout url.

 ```javascript
 const createPaymentRequest = async (amount, locationid) => {